chinapedia/wikipedia.abstract.en/Page/Additive_synthesis.md

 Additive analysis/resynthesis

-Sinusoidal analysis/synthesis system for Sinusoidal Modeling (based on )[17]

 It is possible to analyze the frequency components of a recorded sound giving a "sum of sinusoids" representation.
 This representation can be re-synthesized using additive synthesis.
-One method of decomposing a sound into time varying sinusoidal partials is short-time Fourier transform (STFT)-based McAulay-Quatieri Analysis.[18][19]
+One method of decomposing a sound into time varying sinusoidal partials is short-time Fourier transform (STFT)-based McAulay-Quatieri Analysis.[17][18]

 By modifying the sum of sinusoids representation, timbral alterations can be made prior to resynthesis.
 For example, a harmonic sound could be restructured to sound inharmonic, and vice versa.
-Sound hybridisation or "morphing" has been implemented by additive resynthesis.[20]
+Sound hybridisation or "morphing" has been implemented by additive resynthesis.[19]

-Additive analysis/resynthesis has been employed in a number of techniques including Sinusoidal Modelling,[21] Spectral Modelling Synthesis (SMS),[22] and the Reassigned Bandwidth-Enhanced Additive Sound Model.[23]
-Software that implements additive analysis/resynthesis includes: SPEAR,[24] LEMUR, LORIS,[25] SMSTools,[26] ARSS.[27]
+Additive analysis/resynthesis has been employed in a number of techniques including Sinusoidal Modelling,[20] Spectral Modelling Synthesis (SMS),[21] and the Reassigned Bandwidth-Enhanced Additive Sound Model.[22]
+Software that implements additive analysis/resynthesis includes: SPEAR,[23] LEMUR, LORIS,[24] SMSTools,[25] ARSS.[26]

 Products

 New England Digital Synclavier had a resynthesis feature where samples could be analyzed and converted into ”timbre frames” which were part of its additive synthesis engine.
 Technos acxel, launched in 1987, utilized the additive analysis/resynthesis model, in an FFT implementation.

-Also a vocal synthesizer, Vocaloid have been implemented on the basis of additive analysis/resynthesis: its spectral voice model called Excitation plus Resonances (EpR) model[28][29] is extended based on Spectral Modeling Synthesis (SMS), and its diphone concatenative synthesis is processed using _spectral peak processing_ (SPP)[30] technique similar to modified phase-locked vocoder[31] (an improved phase vocoder for formant processing).[32]
+Also a vocal synthesizer, Vocaloid have been implemented on the basis of additive analysis/resynthesis: its spectral voice model called Excitation plus Resonances (EpR) model[27][28] is extended based on Spectral Modeling Synthesis (SMS), and its diphone concatenative synthesis is processed using _spectral peak processing_ (SPP)[29] technique similar to modified phase-locked vocoder[30] (an improved phase vocoder for formant processing).[31]
 Using these techniques, spectral components (_formants_) consisting of purely harmonic partials can be appropriately transformed into desired form for sound modeling, and sequence of short samples (_diphones_ or _phonemes_) constituting desired phrase, can be smoothly connected by interpolating matched partials and formant peaks, respectively, in the inserted transition region between different samples.
 (See also Dynamic timbres)

 Applications